be-great/Big_Data_Analytics_in_Healthcare/README.md

 ## Connection to Current project:-
 This project aims to create a localized, lightweight LLM for domain-specific applications, with a case study on Healthcare Management.
 Parquet is used to compress data and speed up loading during processing.
 Faiss builds a vector-based knowledge base, enabling efficient retrieval without memorizing all data, reducing memory usage and improving scalability.
-QLoRA fine-tunes the LLM on domain-specific tasks using low-rank adapters, reducing both computation and memory requirements
+QLoRA fine-tunes the LLM on domain-specific tasks using low-rank adapters, reducing both computation and memory requirements.

 ##  Motivations